vwvw/opencv_live_distortion/README.md

 # OpenCV live undistortion

  This repo contains an PyQT app that allows modifying the different distortion coefficient used by OpenCV and get a live undistortion of a target image.
 It can be useful to fine tune some parameters but is not meant for a full calibration as the parameter space is way too big.
+I can recommend [RTBMap](http://introlab.github.io/rtabmap/) and the calibration tool present in the Settings for an initial guess.

 ![Screenshot](./screenshot.png)